-- 6.15 The Independent Sector in Fife provides a range of services e.g. Residential/Nursing Care Homes, Care at Home Services and 24/7 support for people with complex care needs. - 6.16 Scottish Care has currently a development role within Fife, supported by the Older People's Change Fund and now the Integrated Care Fund.
+- 6.15 The Independent Sector in Fife provides a range of services e.g. Residential/Nursing Care Homes, Care at Home Services and 24/7 support for people with complex care needs.
+The current pressure on General Practice is recognised by patients and staff working in that setting.
+There is a need to ensure that considered actions are taken that improve outcomes and experience for those who use services and for GPs, if we are to develop more effective locality services.
+The impact of the new General Medical Services contract will need to be carefully considered to ensure more integrated working across community services as well as acute care is achieved. - 6.16 Scottish Care has currently a development role within Fife, supported by the Older People's Change Fund and now the Integrated Care Fund.
 The Development Officer has a remit of supporting the work of the Independent Sector to build on existing relationships and to consider models of care which support the strategic plan. - 6.17 Scottish Care is represented on the Shadow Integration Joint Board and the Strategic Planning Group.
 It has an essential role in ensuring that the views and interests of the Independent Sector are represented and reflected in this plan. - 6.18 Our plan is founded on the principle of improving outcomes for people whilst recognising the need to make the best possible use of public funds.
 Scottish Care is committed to supporting a quality orientated, Independent Sector which offers real choice and value for money.
 Its aim is to create an environment in which care providers can continue to deliver and develop the high quality care that communities require and deserve. - 6.19 Scottish Care has been involved in developing and testing new models of care in the care home sector; these include the provision of Short Term Assessment and Rehabilitation (STAR) beds.